francestang221/361/README.md

 Try it here: https://redditmoodchecker.herokuapp.com/

-A web app that helps reddit user to quickly get the sentiment of their favorite topics under their favorite subreddits.
+A web app that helps reddit user quickly get the sentiment of their favorite topics under their favorite subreddits.

 Reddit Scraper API is part of this project: https://github.com/francestang221/RedditScraper